 During an athlete's career, numerous things happen which bring changes in his environment.
-In the early stages, the most common changes involve long, tiring journeys, sometimes combined with a stay for a number of days in an unfamiliar place.
-Later in the athlete's career, there are more serious changes to take note of and to prepare for.
-There are three environmental conditions which an athlete will have to learn how to acclimatise to, these are altitude, temperature and time change.
+In the early stages, the most common changes involve long, tiring journeys, sometimes combined with a stay for several days in an unfamiliar place.
+Later in the athlete's career, there are more severe changes to take note of and to prepare for.
+There are three environmental conditions which an athlete will have to learn how to acclimatise to.
+These are the altitude, temperature and time change.

 At altitude, there is reduced air resistance, suggesting an advantage in activities involving speed, i.e. sprints.
 The force of gravity is reduced, suggesting an advantage where relative and maximum strength is critical.

 Some of the immediate effects of exposure to altitude are increased breathing rate, increased heart rate, giddiness, nausea, headache, sleeplessness and decrease in VO2 max.
 For every 300 metres above 1000 metres, VO2 max decreases by approximately 2.6%.
 The total effect of these adjustments is a reduction of work capacity.

-The long-term effects of continued exposure to altitude include are increased erythrocyte volume, increased haemoglobin volume and concentration, increased blood viscosity, increased capillarisation, continued lower V022 max, decreased lactic acid tolerance and reduced stroke volume.
+The long-term effects of continued exposure to altitude include increased erythrocyte volume, increased haemoglobin volume and concentration, increased blood viscosity, increased capillarisation, continued lower V022 max, decreased lactic acid tolerance and reduced stroke volume.

 For short term training at altitude, the various benefits associated with it can be offset by other fundamental drawbacks such as are poor facilities, strange diet, different surroundings and homesickness.
-Benefits must be weighed against these limitations, plus those created by time change and problems in travelling to the training venue.
+Benefits must be weighed against these limitations, plus those created by the time change and problems in travelling to the training venue.

 On return from altitude training performances at sea level appear to peak between the 19th and 21st day and then again between 36 days and 48 days performance improves.